teagueash/zookeeper/README.md

+# zookeeper
-# zookeeper \nMy implementation of BFS, DFS, and Simulated-Annealing
+My implementation of BFS, DFS, and Simulated-Annealing